-When the sub-funds invest in actively managed UBS Asset Management Sustainability Focus funds or strategies, they use exclusion guidelines such as production of controversial weapons (anti-personnel mines, cluster munitions, and biological, chemical or nuclear weapons).
-Data from an external consultant is used to identify such companies (ISS Ethix - https://www.issgovernance.com/esg/ screening/#controversial-weapons).
-The external advisor provides data for a screening list from companies involved in manufacturing, sales or distribution.
+Where the sub-funds invest in actively managed UBS Asset Management sustainability focus funds or strategies, they use exclusion guidelines.
+These encompass in particular companies that are involved in the manufacture of controversial weapons, coal production and the energy production based on it, as well as oil sands and gas extraction, and companies for which other exclusion criteria that are considered relevant apply.
+Data from an external consultant is used to identify companies that are involved in the manufacture of controversial weapons (ISS Ethix: www.issgovernance.com/esg/screening/#controversial-weapons).
+The external advisor provides data for a screening list of companies involved in production, sales or distribution.